DragonPerl/WiPi/README.md

 Perls variables and parameters send to the C-code that C can do things with it and translates the returned values back into "perlish", so that Perl can work with it.

-I wrote this XS-file to use the functions of the WiringPi Library, written by Drogon, in a Perl-Skript.
+I wrote this XS-file to use the functions of the WiringPi Library, written by Gordon Henderson, in a Perl-Skript.

-At this point I want to thank Drogon for this amazing library!!!
+At this point I want to thank Gordon for this amazing library!!!
 It is very easy to use and feels realy like programming an Arduino.